 This easy red tomato salsa recipe makes a spicy Mexican salsa that I’ve been perfecting since we returned from our first big trip to Mexico and the USA way back when we first began travelling.
-It’s kicking off a series of our favourite Mexican comfort food recipes.
+It’s kicking off a series of our favourite Tex-Mex, Mexican-American and Mexican comfort food recipes.

 We may live in Asia, but we don’t eat Asian every night of the week.
 Alongside Italian, Spanish and French, it tends to be Mexican cuisine and Mexican American food that we tend to turn to when we’re in need of some comfort food or we have a busy week and I want make something versatile to get us through a few meals.